 The desk provides ample room and everything needed for work, while the couch and TV give a place to settle down and take a breather.

-Talk about modern class.
+10 Budget-Friendly Home Office Designs – Talk about the modern class.
 This office has everything you would expect from a current-generation home office.
-It is clean, monochrome, simple and very sleek.
+It is clean, monochrome, simple, and very sleek.

 An iPhone and Powerbook are the only decorations in a sparse setting that is actually quite attractive, rather than underdone.
 Everything is white and glass, and sterile like a hospital room.
 Only one you wouldn’t mind spending a lot of time in.